 This is the author’s second historical fiction book based on events from the lives of young friends Truman Capote and Harper Lee.
 The two attempt to make sense of a Christmas crime during tumultuous times.

-A relatable and awkward but highly likeable adolescent, Joel is the only Jewish student at his school.
+A relatable and awkward but highly likable adolescent, Joel is the only Jewish student at his school.
 As Hanukkah approaches, he’s desperate for a miracle to help him make sense of his faith.

 This title gets attention for being by the author of Thirteen Reasons Why, but it is an enjoyable story in its own right.
 Sierra has to move to California every winter for her family to sell Christmas trees, a tough situation for any teen.

 Three popular authors offer three connected stories that occur during a Christmas Eve snowstorm.
-There’s a major motion picture in the works based on this title, which is sure to up its appeal.
+There’s now a movie version of this title to add December Netflix queues, too!